blavejr/perspective-work-example/README.md

         - http
     - outbound
         - database

+# Application layer

+files in Application layer deal with data manipulation and business logic these are services and use-cases.

+in this example use-cases are the meat of the application they gather information from different services, do transforms and pass the data to either a user or to a service.

+services are more like data transport, moving data from use-cases to data stores or from data stores to use cases, in the form of  entities. services can also perform some business logic but rather offload this information to the use-cases or to entities themselves. services will most likely instantiate an entity and cary the information in that form.

 Example: you create a booking via REST.
 The controller gathers the input and invokes a "reserveRoom" use case in Booking bounded context.
 The use case, in turn, calls the AvailabilityService in Availability bounded context to decrement the number of available rooms and PaymentService to check the validity of the credit card.